Arpita-deb/Salifort_motors_HR_analytics/README.md

 3. Is number of project and promotions are given unjustly to employees?
 4. Why employees with high satisfaction level and evaluation score still left the company?
 Is there other factors affecting the employee retention?

+###  Selecting models for the project:
+Since our predictor variable 'left' is a binary/categorical variable (i.e., with only 2 possibilities, either 0 if stayed or 1 if left) we'll go for a classification model.
+We'll build 4 models -
+1. Logistic Regression
+2. Decision Trees
+3. Random Forest
+4. XGBoost model

+We'll choose the one with highest evaluation scores and implement it to predict whether an employee will leave or not.

 # PA(C)E - CONSTRUCT AND EVALUATE MODEL

 ## Steps taken to build the models: